fwiffo/anduril2/README.md

 ## Extra-low moonlight mode

-Set USE\_EXTRA\_MOON\_CONFIG to enable an "extra-low" moonlight option in the misc-config menu.
+Set USE\_EXTRA\_MOON\_CONFIG to enable an experimental "extra-low" moonlight option in the misc-config menu.
 When enabled, moonlight mode sets the light to the lowest available brightness, then enters low-power standby mode (as if the light was off) while leaving the LED channel enabled.
-Low-power mode can't be entered until the button is released, so the light initially comes on at the normal lowest brightness level.
-For dual-channel lights, this produces a brightness level per-LED similar to single-channel lights, though it's fairly flickery.
+Low-power mode can't be entered until the button is released, so the light initially comes on at the normal lowest brightness level, then drops when the button is released.

+For dual-channel lights, this produces a brightness level per-LED similar to single-channel lights, though it's flickery and variable.
+Brightness will drop with battery level, and will stop working entirely at some point.
+Results will vary by emitter.

-In extra-low moonlight, the light is not in ramp mode, so no ramp-mode actions are available.
+In extra-low moonlight, the light is not in ramp mode, so most ramp-mode actions are not available.
 Single click turns off, and click-hold is a momentary "normal" moonlight.
+Tint ramping or channel switching is available with 3H as usual.
 Also, it's not possible to enter standby while the button is depressed, so extra-low moonlight doesn't work in momentary mode or lockout mode.
 Ramping to floor from ramp mode is normal floor brightness, not standby.

 ## My default config